chrisnatali/dotfiles/README.md

 5. Follow the rest of the arch guide from 'Configure the network' on down

-### Debian (TBD)
+### Debian (TODO:  Similar to above, but without pacman specifics)

 ## Configuration and Package Install

-Note:  You can replace `master` with whatever branch of dotfiles you want in the instructions below.

-1. Install baseline archlinux or debian/ubuntu instance (see above)
+1. Install baseline archlinux or debian/ubuntu instance (see above).
+You should still have `dotfiles-master` as your working directory with the install scripts from the steps above.
+If you skipped that part for some reason, do step 1 from above.
-2. Get the tar.gz from github, untar and cd into it

-    ```
-    curl -L https://github.com/chrisnatali/dotfiles/archive/master.tar.gz > dotfiles-master.tar.gz
-    tar -zxvf dotfiles-master.tar.gz
-    cd dotfiles-master
-    ```
 2. Run `./base.sh` `./cjn_user.sh` and `./install.sh` as root
 3. If all went well,  `rm -rf dotfiles-master`
 4.  login as cjn